kartoza/geocontext/docs/README.md

 ```
 python manage.py runserver 8001
 ```
-9. Pytest is used for testing and and can be run with:
+9. Pytest is used for testing.
+Unit & integration tests, flake8 linting, coverage and documentation can be run with:
 ```bash
 make test-full
 ```
-This will run unit & integration tests, flake8 linting, coverage and documentation tests.
 10. See README-legacy for PyCharm and SSH access to devweb container.

 ## Deployment